fboes/aerofly-wettergeraet/README.md

 -   Set wind strength in knots instead of percent, allowing for higher wind speeds
 -   Set visibility in meters

+> [!NOTE]
+> You might want to try the [Aerofly Startgerät](https://github.com/fboes/aerofly-startgeraet): It has even more capabilities than the Aerofly Wettergerät and runs on more operating systems.

 ## Requirements

 -   Microsoft Windows 7 / 8 / 10 / 11 (64 bit) has to be installed.
 See below for other operating systems.